zenaton/rfcs/node-syntax-v2.md

 ## Parallel

-We introduce a new way to manage parallel processing.
+We are introducing a new way to manage parallel processing.

-For that, we introduce a new way to wait for asynchronous jobs:
+For that, we are introducing a new way to wait for asynchronous jobs:

 If